lejogs/lejogs.github.io/_posts/2014-07-20-Going-loopy.md

 Thankfully as Chris was at the cricket Jacko and I managed to shake that feeling relatively quickly.

 The plan was Richmond park, which is the plan equivalent of not having a plan: let’s just go round and round and round until we stop and then go home.
 Having prepared the day before by spending all day at a beer festival I was not in the greatest of shape.
-With air of numbing inevitability, Jacko turned up outside my door and the cycling began to happen.
+With an air of numbing inevitability, Jacko turned up outside my door and the cycling began to happen.

 The ride out to Richmond park is a simple affair and you soon cross the gates into some bizarre cycle-topia: lycra glinting in the early morning sun, lighter than air bikes whirring with engineered precision as they convey heavier than air blokes wheezing with athletic delusion.
 A confused mass of cyclists was gathered in a disordered clump and appeared to be milling around utterly aimlessly.